hershey890/CV_ML/README.md

 # CV_ML
 A collection of computer vision and machine vision projects
+quick test edit to see that repo is working